Sayber2th/GameplayAbilitySystem_Aura/README.md

 3) All C++ code is available in this repository.
 4) This project is being built with multiplayer support in mind.

 //* Controls *//

 Movement - left click tap to auto move character to location, hold to move the character in the direction of the mouse cursor Shoot fireball - while aiming at and highlighting an enemy, left click.
 To shoot manually hold left shift and left click to shoot a fireball without the need to highlight an enemy.

 //* Objective *//

 The goal of this project is to improve my coding skills by writing clean code in an easy-to-understand manner.

 //* Challenges *//

 The concept of multiplayer coding felt tough to understand and grasp.
-The concept of setting up expandable code for the replication of attributes and tags was a challenge for this project.
+The concept of setting up expandable code for the multiplayer replication of attributes and tags was a challenge for this project.

 //* Lessons learnt *//

 This project/course has taught me many concepts of game development/programming.
 Notable ones are as follows:-
 1) Debugging code.
 2) Writing modular, easy-to-refactor code that takes into account the possibility of future additions/changes.